 We typically will review an SDS and sample of the material.
 If it is a familiar chemical, we can buy based on the sample and SDS review.
 If it is unfamiliar or considered a hazardous chemical we can still work on it, possibly brokering the chemical.
 Our range of chemicals is broad.

 Yes, we have a dual tanker bay with loading and unloading capabilities.
+Also, we have access to handle railcars at a nearby terminal.

 We do own 90,000 square feet at our main location and we lease an overflow warehouse of another 100,000 square feet used for our de-packaging process for packaged, cased goods.

-Our company has been in business for 22 years, having started in 1997.
+Our company has been in business for 26 years, having started in 1997.

 Call us at 864-277-5516 and we will walk you through the process.